 This technique is great for burnt-on stains that remain.
 Soak your pan in a solution of green dish soap, hot water, and oxygen bleach liquid or powder, such as Seventh Generation's Natural Oxy Stain Remover.
 Let it sit for a while.
 It should come off easily.
 Use with an oxygen bleach powder if you have it.
 If not, try baking soda or another eco-friendly scrub.

 Boil some water with a good dose of sodium chloride to loosen stuck-on gunky, crusty food.
 Scrape with a wooden spoon now and then to loosen bits.
 If it's still not budging, let it set for several more hours.
 Then pour the water out and use more salt to scrub away any remaining burnt areas.Continue to 9 of 10 below.

 You might not have enough tomato sauce left over for that big pasta dinner you planned, but it will do the trick at removing burnt-on foods due to its acidic nature.
 Pour in a generous portion of tomato sauce or crushed tomatoes (whether canned or fresh) and simmer gently for several minutes, but don't let the water cook out of it.
 Add in some more H2O if necessary.
 You can also leave it in the pan overnight without cooking it.
 Maybe enjoy a glass or two of Chianti while you wait.

 10 of 10

-Vinegar contains acetic acid, so it works really well at breaking down burnt-on, crusty food.
+Vinegar contains acetic acid, so it works well at breaking down burnt-on, crusty food.
 Grab whatever you got on hand (e.g., apple cider, white vinegar, etc.), pour it in the pan with some water and simmer.
 Keep the lid on unless whatever you burnt stunk up the whole house.
-In that case, leave the lid off and the vinegar will act like a natural room deodorizer as noted in "Top 12 DIY Green Air Fresheners."
+In that case, leave the lid off, and the vinegar will act as a natural room deodorizer as noted in "Top 12 DIY Green Air Fresheners."